Kailash Yatra Fixed Departure Date 2026 Click Here

 Trek Distance: N/A

-Highest Altitude: 2,700M/8,858FT | Kyirung
+Highest Altitude: 2,800M/9,186FT | Gyirong

 Today is your first acclimatization on the Kailash Mansarovar Darshan.
 Acclimatizing helps your body adjust to the higher altitude and avoid altitude sickness.
 You can spend the day either resting or exploring the nearby attractions.
-Surrounded by tall mountains and a lush green valley, Kyirung offers beautiful Himalayan views that make you feel calm and refreshed.
+Surrounded by tall mountains and a lush green valley, Gyirong offers beautiful Himalayan views that make you feel calm and refreshed.

 One good place to visit is the beautiful Pakba Monastery.
 It is a Nepali-style pagoda temple built about 1,000 years ago by Shen Gumo.
 The monastery has a statue of Avalokiteshvara, the Buddha of Compassion, and offers a peaceful spiritual atmosphere.
-You can also visit viewpoints that provide views of mountains and panoramic views of the Kyirung valley.
+You can also visit viewpoints that provide views of mountains and panoramic views of the Gyirong valley.

 Itinerary Details